 QL-01: Power Cycling - PCsec (Short Time)

-Purpose: To evaluate thermal fatigue due to short duty cycles and investigate degradation of bond wires and semiconductor joints.
+Purpose: To evaluate thermal fatigue due to short duty cycles and investigate the degradation of bond wires and semiconductor joints.

 Test method: The semiconductor element is repeatedly turned on and off to generate a sudden change in temperature.
 The focus will be on the "interconnection area near the chip" where temperature changes are greatest.